NishiNegi/-Single-price-grid-component/README.md

-# Make It Real - My Team Page
+# Make It Real - Single price grid component

 This is a solution to the Single price grid component project of the Make It Real course.